Example Image

 To my young friends out there, you are inheriting a country where politics feels like rage.
 It feels like rage is the only option.
 But through those words, we have a reminder that we can choose a different path.
 Your generation has an opportunity to build a culture that is very different than what we are suffering through right now.

 Thomas Howes is the Editor-in-Chief of The Vital Center and the Director of the Reagan Caucus.
-He is also a research fellow of the Austrian Institute (Vienna), a member of the James Madison Society, and a lecturer in the Princeton School of Public and International Affairs.
+He is also a research fellow of the Austrian Institute (Vienna), a member of the James Madison Society, and a lecturer in Politics at Princeton University.

 10:13